PM Oli New Policies Nepal: 17 Bold Reforms for 2082/83

 -

-Reconstruct the Prime Minister’s Agriculture Modernization Project into a full ecosystem—covering land banks, subsidies, crop insurance, market access, and storage.
+Reconstruct the Prime Minister’s Agriculture Modernization Project into a full ecosystem, including land banks, subsidies, crop insurance, market access, and storage facilities.

 -